saksholm/hhc_n8i8op_mqtt/README.md

 - Simply install first PM2
 - ``cd hhc_n8i8op_mqtt``
 - run ``pm2 start relay_manager.py --name relay_manager --interpreter python3``
 - When you tested that everything is running smoothly.
-Enter command: ``pm2 startup`` and follow instruction.
-Your script is running now on your server properly after restarts.
+Enter command: ``pm2 startup`` and follow instructions.
+Script is running now on your server properly after server restarts or script fails.

 Side note!
 When you update pm2 or python you may need to run ``pm2 startup`` again.